cooolgamer/3DS-custom-keyboard/README.md

 A: Like the error says after, follow the uninstallation guide.
 You can also find and install the original keyboard cia on google, that works too.

-If you ask why this is important, this is because the original, untouched keyboard is required in order to patch it.
+If you ask why this is important, this is because the original, unmodified keyboard is required in order to patch it.

 #
 Q: I'm getting "The system seems very out of date" error,